oxygenxml/wsaccess-javascript-sample-plugins/README.md

 The sample plugin "runScenarios" (compatible with Oxygen 17.1 and newer) adds a toolbar action called "Transform to PDF".
 When the button is pressed, it invokes an already defined transformation scenario called "DITA PDF" on the current opened XML document.

 The sample plugin "contributePopupActionDMM" (compatible with Oxygen 17.1 and newer) contributes a contextual menu action called "Run Notepad" on the popup menu of the DITA Maps Manager view.
 When the action is called, it attempts to execute the Notepad.exe process and open the referenced topic with it.

+The sample plugin "latex-images-support" (compatible with Oxygen 18.0 and newer) adds support for rendering Latex images in the Author visual editing mode using the open source JLatex library.
+The image Latex content needs to be in an XML element called "latex"